Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Stanford Stats and Trends

-- Stanford has three wins against the spread in eight games this year.

-- This year, the Cardinal have two ATS wins in three games as an underdog of 7 points or more.
+- The Cardinal have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).

-- Stanford's games this year have hit the over on three of eight set point totals (37.5%).
+- Stanford's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

-- Stanford is 3-1 against the spread and 3-1 overall in games when it scores more than 25.3 points.
+- When Stanford scores more than 25.3 points, it is 3-1 against the spread and 3-1 overall.

-- Stanford is 2-0 against the spread and 2-0 overall when the team piles up over 370.1 yards.
+- In games that Stanford churns out over 370.1 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Cardinal have 10 turnovers this season, equal to the number of takeaways for the Utes.